VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ### INTERNATIONAL MODE

-When using the SUBSTRINGS function in International Mode, the function will use the ‘start’ and length’ parameters to the function as character count values, rather than bytecount
+When using the SUBSTRINGS function in International Mode, the function will use the 'start' and 'length' parameters to the function as character count values, rather than bytecount

 ### EXAMPLES